 “I want to buy a Bible, but there are so many different translations.
 Which one should I use?
-What is the most accurate Bible translation?”
-These can be daunting questions, with more than a hundred translations published in English alone.
+What is the most accurate Bible translation?
+What is the best Bible translation to buy and study?”

 While there is no such thing as a perfect Bible translation, there are good ones, as well as bad ones.
 Since most of us have limited resources to spend on books or computer software, it is best to choose carefully before spending money.

 Why we recommend the New King James Version

 The publications of the Church of God, a Worldwide Association, use the New King James Version as their primary translation, and we recommend this version above the others.
 We find that the NKJV is a very good and accurate translation.

 There are two main criteria to consider in determining what is the most accurate Bible translation.
 First is the degree of literalness, and second is the Hebrew and Greek texts used by the translators.Why?
 There are two main criteria to consider in determining what is the most accurate Bible translation.
 First is the degree of literalness, and second is the Hebrew and Greek texts used by the translators.

 Some translations are literal, that is, they attempt to stay close to the original Hebrew or Greek text.
 Others are more focused on translating the meaning, that is, translating thought for thought.

 On the far end of this spectrum are the paraphrases, where the effort to make the thoughts more understandable in English takes even greater precedence than the literal meaning of the original languages.